The Social Exchange Theory is crucial to social power.

 Notice all currencies have the same nominal value, they all take the same effort to acquire, but they heavily differ on how readily accepted they are.

 Life experiences in travels for example make your insight and stories hot currency to people who love travels and adventures or dream of something similar one day.

 But people who are not interested in ever leaving their city?
 Not so much.
 There it can actually highlight how the two of you have little in common.

 there are many deeper layers though that tend to be highly marketable currencies.
 Conversation skills and social skills, for example, are very attractive social currencies for everyone.

 On the other end of the spectrum, if you invest most of your time developing a vast knowledge of, say, entomology and you become a research professor in that field that will not make you very interesting outside your classrooms -entomology is the study of insects-.

-So you already see the first corollary of getting what you want with the social exchange rule: develop currency that most people want.
+So you already see the first corollary of getting what you want with the social exchange theory: develop currency that most people want.